 Getting around Guyana

 The coastal road linking Georgetown, Rosignol, New Amsterdam and Crabwood Creek (Corentyne) is fairly good, but road conditions are generally poor.
-Because of Guyana's many rivers, most journeys of more than a few miles outside the capital will involve ferries.
+Because of Guyana's many rivers, most journeys of more than a few miles outside the capital involve ferries.
 Avoid driving at night.

 The only major road in Guyana is the A road between Cheddi Jagan International Airport and Georgetown.